Can a Timeshare Be Foreclosed for Nonpayment of Fees or Assessments?

 Special Assessments

-At times, the timeshare association may levy special assessments for one-time expenses such as a major improvement or a repair not covered by insurance.
-For example, a resort might levy a special assessment to pay for a new roof for the community clubhouse or pay for new tennis courts.
-You'll have to pay the assessment whether you choose to use those facilities or not.
+Sometimes, the timeshare association may levy special assessments for one-time expenses such as a major improvement or a repair that insurance doesn't cover.
+For example, a resort might levy a special assessment to pay for a new roof for the community clubhouse or new tennis courts.
+You'll have to pay the assessment whether or not you use those facilities.

 Utilities

 Timeshare properties also often charge owners for utilities.
-Some places will add up how much electricity you use and bill you for it at the end of the week.
+Some places will add up how much electricity you use and bill you.
 This cost can get expensive in tropical beach locations where you'll run the air conditioning all week or in cold locations, like at a ski condo in winter, where you'll have to turn the heat up.

 Taxes